Tulsa students stage walkout in support of Julius Jones amid commutation: 'This isn't over'

 Gomez said she'd like to see the death penalty abolished because she believes it's inappropriate for anyone's life to be taken as punishment, regardless of what they did.

-"Everybody's a human and people make mistakes," Gomez said, adding that she's thankful Stitt decided to spare Jones from the execution chamber.
+"Everybody's a human, and people make mistakes," Gomez said, adding that she's thankful that Stitt decided to spare Jones from the execution chamber.

 "We are the future," another student said through a megaphone.
 "And we're going to be the change."